Augusta Emma Stetson: Excommunication and later years

 Because Stetson's church in New York was the largest and richest Christian Science church in the world at the time, many people within and without the movement saw her as Eddy's obvious successor as leader of the Christian Science church, a position Stetson clearly saw herself in as well, and to many it was only a question of whether she would be appointed or institute a coup.
-This was of concern to Eddy, who took opportunists to make it clear that she would not appoint Stetson as her successor.
+This was of concern to Eddy, who took opportunities to make it clear that she would not appoint Stetson as her successor.
 Eddy had maintained a regular correspondence with Stetson since she had gone to New York, and had consistently and increasingly chastised Stetson for her radical views, especially for Stetson's comparisons between Eddy and Jesus Christ.
 Eddy tried one last time to bring Stetson back into the fold in December of 1908, inviting her to her home in Massachusetts to talk.
 Stetson expressed repentance to Eddy, and said she would not build any branch churches to rival the Mother Church.
 However, in 1909, Stetson again sent Eddy a worshiping letter to the point of heresy.
 It was the last straw, and Eddy asked the Board of Directors of the Mother Church to investigate Stetson and the conditions of her New York church.
 She also wrote to Stetson, telling her to "awake" from the temptation to deify her.

 The Board conducted an investigation over months of interviews, calling practitioners and officials from the New York church.
 In addition to what the Board already knew, they found Stetson had told her inner circle that her New York church was the only true Christian Science church in the world, that Lathrop should die, and that the Mother Church was corrupted by the devil.
 It was revealed that in 1901, Stetson and some of her followers had lied under oath during a lawsuit.
 Some of her other radical views included that sex and procreation were evil, and that she attempted to "control and to injure persons by mental means."